 - Wash the hair with a regular shampoo or medicated shampoo.
 You don’t need any separate lotion or spray for wet combing.

-- Apply a lot of conditioner to keep the hair free from tangles.
+- Apply a lot of conditioners to keep the hair free from tangles.

 - Squeeze out the excess water, but make sure that hair is fully wet.